02ship/makersbnb/README.md

 ## MakersBnB

-Week 6 Group Project
+Week 6 Group Project utilising AGILE project management

+### Team Members

+Dillon, Ilja, Matteo, Paul and Ryan

 ### Project Specification

-Create a web application named MakersBnB that allows signed-up users to list and hire available spaces, (an "Airbnb clone").
+Create a web application named MakersBnB that allows users to list and hire available spaces.

 ### Technologies

-Written in Ruby and Sinatra
+- Written in Ruby
-Teamwork: Agile, standups, retros

-Initial Goal
-Create Minimum Viable Product by Tuesday night
+- Sinatra and Rack for handling requests and responses
+- Capybara for featuring testing
+- RSpec for unit testing
+- PostgreSQL for the databases
+- Ruby Gemfile ```pg``` for connecting and executing SQL on PostgreSQL databases
+- Ruby Gemfile ```rubocop``` for code analysis and formatting

 ### Headline specifications

 [x] Any signed-up user can list a new space.
 [x] Users can list multiple spaces.
 [x] Users should be able to name their space, provide a short description of the space, and a price per night.

-Users should be able to offer a range of dates where their space is available.
+[]Users should be able to offer a range of dates where their space is available.

-Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
+[]Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.

-Nights for which a space has already been booked should not be available for users to book that space.
+[]Nights for which a space has already been booked should not be available for users to book that space.

-Until a user has confirmed a booking request, that space can still be booked for that night.
+[]Until a user has confirmed a booking request, that space can still be booked for that night.

 ### User Stories

 ```
 As a User
-So I can use MakersBnB
+So I can see what spaces are available for hire
-I need to sign up as a user
+I want to see a list of available spaces

 As a User
 So I can make a space available for hire
-I want to be able to list my available space
+I want to be able to add my space to the list of available spaces

 As a User
 So I can make multiple spaces available for hire
-I want to be able to list more than one space
+I want to be able to add more than one space to the list of available spaces

 As a User
-So I can tell spaces apart
+So I and other users can tell spaces apart
 I want each space to have a name

 As a User